MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_MQTT_LOG.md

   - `pMqttPublishQueue`: datatype _POINTER TO FB_MqttPublishQueue_, pointer to the MQTT queue to publish messages.
   - `MqttQos`: datatype _SD_MQTT.QoS_, configures the MQTT Qos for the function block published messages.
   - `MqttRetain`: datatype _BOOL_, configures the MQTT retain flag for the function block published messages.
 - send: allows logging to MQTT.
+The output string is formatted as follows: `instance | payload`
+  - `instance` String for your own choice.
   - `payload`: datatype _STRING_, the payload to be sent to MQTT.
 String(128)
+- InitMqttDiscovery:
+  - See [MQTT Discovery](./../AdditionalFunctionality/MQTT_Discovery.md) for more info.

 ### **Code example**